hahnicity/deepards/README.md

     python train_ards_detector.py -lr .0001 --kfolds 5 -exp test_learning_rate_changes
     python train_ards_detector.py -lr .00001 --kfolds 5 -exp test_learning_rate_changes

+## Running with Config File

+Because it can be frustrating to remember the arguments that you used for a specific experiment we allow the creation of experiment configuration files to allow override of default parameters.
+Default parameters are kept in `defaults.yml`.
+If you want to override the defaults create a new YAML file in the `experiment_files` directory.
+There are a number of examples in this directory but we will go through one.

+If we open `experiment_files/train_frac25.yml` we will see some of the arguments.

+    kfolds: 5
+    dataset_type: unpadded_centered_sequences
+    n_sub_batches: 20
+    train_from_pickle: unpadded_centered_sequences-nb20.pkl
+    train_pt_frac: .25
+    clip_grad: true
+    clip_val: 0.01
+    network: cnn_linear

+Here we see we are setting a variety of different parameters.
+Note that we can set boolean parameters as well by setting the variable names to true/false.
+Variable names in these files will mirror CLI variable names.
+So if the CLI variable name is `--tranform-probability`, then the variable name will be `transform_probability`.
+If there is a shorthand CLI name like `-dp` it will *NOT* be recognized, instead you need to use the full variable name: so `data_path` would be the correct usage.

+Finally once you have completed a config override file you can specify it on the CLI path using

+    python train_ards_detector.py -co experiment_files/my_experiment.yml

+Because you have already set all of your arguments in your experiment file, you will not have to set them on the command line.
+If you still want to override an argument in the experiment file you can just by using the command line.
+The command line will *always* override any argument set in an experiment file.

 ## Dataset Types

 You may have noticed the `-dt` flag we specified above.
 This stands for `--dataset-type`.
 Different